 - VALUING OPPOSING BELIEFS

 This is the hardest.
 It’s exceedingly more convenient psychologically and safe intellectually to remain on the sidelines than to engage opposition.
-But engage we must, and the first rule of engagement is to grant, for the sake of argument only, the truth of an alternative belief.
-Although most believers find this anathema, it is quintessential to earning the right to be heard.
-If nonbelievers’ opposing beliefs are not valued, then discussions will abruptly end.
-It’s impossible to honestly evaluate alternative beliefs if we have already made up our minds that they’re false.
-Therefore, we must value opposing religious belief systems by investigating them.
+But engage we must, and the first rule of engagement is to grant, for the sake of argument only, the truth of an opposing belief.
+Although most believers find this anathema, it is quintessential to gaining a voice and earning the right to be heard.
+If nonbelievers’ beliefs are not valued, then discussions will abruptly end.
+It’s impossible to honestly evaluate contrary beliefs if we have already made up our minds that they’re false.
+Therefore, we must genuinely value opposing religious belief systems by investigating them.
 In doing so, we show nonbelievers we take seriously the notion of truth in religion.
 Moreover, we’ve nothing to lose and everything to gain by assessing opposing beliefs, since it is the nature of a true belief that, if questioned, it can withstand scrutiny and still remain true.
 Demonstrating that we value opposing beliefs, however, takes an explicit intellectual humility.
 Christians must be willing to be shown that we’re wrong; even if we’re convinced our beliefs are true.
 Once again, nonbelievers know if we’re feigning humility, since the hypocrisy radar is always on high alert.
 Sincerely portraying intellectual humility says “If what I believe is wrong, I would want to know it.”
 By displaying intellectual humility, nonbelievers feel safe to let down their guard and become malleable to consider the truth claims of Christianity.

 NOW THAT YOU KNOW THESE THINGS…